Many businesses make the mistake of trying to appeal to everyone with their marketing efforts. But the truth is, you can’t be everything to everyone.

 3. Amazon

-Amazon appeals to a wide range of people with different needs that’s reflected in its massive selection of products.
-However, they have successfully defined their target audience as busy adults who appreciate the convenience of online shopping.
+Amazon appeals to a wide range of people with different needs, which is reflected in its massive selection of products.
+By offering everything from electronics to groceries, Amazon effectively targets more than one market segment, catering to specific groups such as tech enthusiasts, families, and small business owners.
+They have successfully defined their target audience as busy adults who appreciate the convenience of online shopping.

 Knowing your target market is a core requirement of any good marketing strategy!